Lightning strike kills one, injures more than a dozen others at New Jersey archery range

 “A 61-year-old male did succumb to his injuries,” Matthew Kunz, police chief for Jackson Township, said in a statement.
 The victims range in age from seven to 61, Kunz added.

+USA Archery said Thursday it was “heartbroken” by the death of Robert Montgomery after the lightning strike at the Black Knight Bowbenders archery club, adding the group stands in solidarity with the “entire archery community during this difficult time.”

-About half of the people injured by lightning at the Black Knight Bowbenders archery club in Jackson Township were juveniles that belonged to the Jackson Scouts Troop 204, a Scouting America-affiliated organization, police told CNN.
+About half of the people injured at the archery club in Jackson Township were juveniles that belonged to the Jackson Scouts Troop 204, a Scouting America-affiliated organization, police told CNN.

 CNN has reached out to Black Knight Bowbenders archery club and local emergency services.